 Creation of protected areas

-Press release - creation of the Moyen-Bafing National Park [pdf]
+Press release - creation of the Moyen-Bafing National Park in 2021 [pdf]